-EMI Calculator — Home, Car & Personal Loan EMI Calculator
+EMI Calculator — Home, Car, Bike & Business Loan EMI India

 Calculate your monthly EMI for any loan instantly.
-Covers home loan, car loan, personal loan, education loan, and business loans.
-Includes processing fee, prepayment savings, amortization schedule, and AI-powered financial insights.
+Covers home loan, car loan, personal loan, bike loan, LAP, education loan, and business loans.
+Includes processing fee, prepayment savings, finance charge breakdown, debt financing cost, and amortization schedule — free, no sign-up.

 AI EMI Calculator — adjust to get instant results